 English learning activities at the senior secondary education level in SMA still focus on four basic language skills, namely Listening, Speaking, Reading and Writing Skills.
 Writing skills can help students in mastering other language skills so that mastery of English is better.
-Celce-Murcia (2001: 206) even stated that "The major achievement of writing is the ability to express one's idea in writing in a second foreign language and to do so with reasonable coherence and accuracy; that many native speakers of English never truly master this skill."
+Celce-Murcia (2001: 206) even stated that "The major achievement of writing is the ability to express one's idea in writing in a second foreign language and to do so with reasonable coherence and accuracy; that many p-ISSN 2830-5949 e-ISSN 2830-4837 native speakers of English never truly master this skill."
 The main achievement of writing skills is the ability to express one's ideas by being able to write them in a foreign language coherently and precisely.
-Meanwhile, according to Brown (2001: 335), "The criteria of good writing are content, organization, vocabulary grammatical mechanical use, use and considerations such as spelling punctuation."
-Criteria for good writing include content, text structure, use of vocabulary, use of grammatical rules, spelling and use of appropriate punctuation.
+Meanwhile, according to Brown (2001: 335), "The criteria of good writing are content, organization, vocabulary grammatical use and mechanical use, considerations such as spelling and punctuation."
+Criteria for good writing include content, text structure, use of vocabulary, use of grammatical rules, spelling and use of 121 appropriate punctuation.
 Writing ability or skill is a person's ability to express ideas appropriately by meeting good criteria in content, text structure, grammar as well as spelling and vocabulary.
 The expected condition through this research is that students of class XI at SMA Negeri Situraja can write narrative texts with good content and structure, proper grammar and use of appropriate vocabulary while still paying attention to coherence and accuracy in writing.